OjashGupta/AIND-Capstone/README.md

 ### Converting to HTML

-There are several ways to generate an HTML copy of the notebook:
+There are quite different ways in which we can genrate an HTML copy of the notebook:

  - Running the last cell of the notebook will export an HTML copy